@ruskin147 is in California to meet the networking pioneers, including Stuart Brand.

 Roger Hudson, The Evolving Web - A Pace Layering view of the development of the Web and the W3C (March 2008)

-Howard Silverman, Panarchy and Pace in the Big Back Loop (People and Place, March 2009)
+Howard Silverman, Panarchy and Pace in the Big Back Loop (originally published on People and Place, March 2009, republished on Solving for Pattern, Oct 2012)